BracoZS/Raxer/README.md

-**Raxer** is an app for swapping the mouse side buttons, also known as extra mouse buttons, additional buttons, foward - back, mouse 4 - mouse 5, X buttons, etc.
+**Raxer** is an app for swapping the mouse side buttons, also known as extra mouse buttons, additional buttons, back - forward, mouse 4 - mouse 5, X buttons, etc.

 It works with any mouse, regardless of brand.